MicrosoftDocs/Viva/Viva/learning/configure-successfactors-content-source.md

 4. Select **Save** to activate SuccessFactors content in Microsoft Viva Learning.
 There may be a delay before the content is available in Viva Learning.

 5. Close out of the Viva Learning flyout and re-open it.
 If there are any issues, an error message will appear on the screen.

+### Troubleshooting errors

 To troubleshoot, close and re-open the flyout.
 Select the learning source you are trying to enable.
 Check the specific error fields.

+In case an invalid Private and Public Key pair has been entered in MAC Portal an error will display "PGP Keypair validation failed.
+Possible reasons for this failure - 1.
+Incorrect values entered for fields -  SF Public Key, SF Private Key, SF Private Key Pass Phrase 2.
+PGP keys generated with incorrect algorithm.”

 >[!Note]
 > SuccessFactors courses will start appearing in Viva Learning within 7 days of successful setup.
 Package generation from Success Factors takes up to 7 days.
 Once the package is generated, ingestion will be triggered and it will get completed within few hours based on package size.

->[!Note]
+SAP SuccessFactors deletes the Full Sync package from SFTP location automatically after 14 days from generation date.

-> All users within an organization will be able to discover all the tenant-specific courses, but they'll only be able to access and consume courses that they have access to.
+All users within an organization will be able to discover all the tenant-specific courses, but they'll only be able to access and consume courses that they have access to.
 User specific content discovery is planned for future releases.
+In Viva Learning, we show the courses which are part of an active library in SAP SuccessFactors.

 >[!Note]
 > You will see error messages in MAC if the inputs are entered incorrectly.
 To see the error messages, close out the Viva Learning window in MAC and reopen to refresh validation.